 Cantonese Chinese Translation Services

-Many U.S.-based attorneys have had experience in hiring an English to Cantonese deposition interpreter for a cross-cultural deposition or arbitration, or a Cantonese remote deposition translator for video deposition via Zoom.
+Many U.S.-based attorneys have had experience in hiring an in-person English to Cantonese deposition interpreter for a cross-cultural deposition or arbitration, or a Cantonese remote deposition translator for video deposition via Zoom.
 Yet some law firms often overlook the fact that Cantonese is not just a spoken language.
-If you want to know when to use English to Cantonese translation services and when to hire a Cantonese language translator below are some answers to frequently asked questions about Cantonese document translation services.
+If you want to know when to use English to Cantonese translation services and when to hire a Cantonese translator below are some answers to frequently asked questions about Cantonese document translation services.

 Guangdong Province (the place of origin of Cantonese as a language), Guangxi Province and Hainan Province of mainland China; Hong Kong, Macao; Singapore, Malaysia, Vietnam, Cambodia, Indonesia in Southeast Asia; the US and Canada in North America; Australia, New Zealand, Christmas Island of Oceania; the United Kingdom, France and Portugal of Western Europe, etc.